South African Australians

 South African Australians (Suid-Afrikaanse Australiërs) are citizens or residents of Australia who are of South African descent.

-According to the 2016 Australian census, 162,450 Australian residents were born in South Africa, making up 0.7% of the country's population, while 118,960 residents claimed "South African" ancestry, and another 4,865 stated their ancestry as "Afrikaner".
+According to the 2021 Australian census, 189,207 Australian residents were born in South Africa, making up 0.7% of the country's population.
+In addition, 144,666 people born in Australia claim South African ancestry, making up 0.6% of the total population.
+A strong majority of South African Australians are Australian citizens, with 76% possessing Australian citizenship.
+In the same 2021 census, 144,666 Australian residents claimed "South African" ancestry while another 6,153 stated their ancestry as "Afrikaner" and 501 as "Zulu".